HOW TO UPHOLSTER A CHAIR. UPHOLSTERING A COUCH? A SOFA IS A LONG CHAIR WITH A FEW DIFFERENCES.

 View from outside.
 The piece of fabric on the front of the seat next to the arm is folded under.
 There should be no visible raw edges.
 Pull the rest of the seat tight and straight and finish tacking.
 We use the terms tacking and stapling interchangeably but we actually mostly use air staplers these days

 You can base tack the inside arm in the same manner as the seat.
 This photo show cuts being made at the front of the seat.
 The inside arm fabric at the front will be turned under but we won't tack it down yet because the front band goes underneath.
-Now is the time to permanetly tack the top of the inside arm.
-Next, make similiar cuts in the back of the inside arm and pull through the rear of the chair frame.
+Now is the time to permanently tack the top of the inside arm.
+Next, make similar cuts in the back of the inside arm and pull through the rear of the chair frame.

 Here Mike has pulled the inside arm upholstery material through the frame and is tacking it down then he will tack the back pieces.
 The fabric should be very taunt.
 If the material goes on too easily then it's likely to wrinkle especially on seats and backs the first time someone sits down.